-Medium duties, however, especially those in the 19,500 pound to 26,000 pound gross vehicle weight rating (GVWR) range, complicate the process.
+Medium duties, however, especially those in the 19,500 pounds to 26,000-pound gross vehicle weight rating (GVWR) range, complicate the process.
 There are often more than a dozen options to choose from, with drive-axle ratios ranging from as low as 2.69:1 to as high as 7.17:1 - with 10-12 ratios in between - depending on the truck class, make and model, and rear-axle capacity.

 Considering that the drive-axle ratio impacts a truck's available top-end speed, ability to pull heavy loads, and overall fuel economy, fleet managers must choose carefully.